Buying poor quality clothes

 Not maintaining a good credit score

-Women tend to have worse credit scores than men, according to MSNBC3.
+Women tend to have worse credit scores than men, according to MSNBC.
 Men tend to have an average credit score of 630, while women average around 621.
 Credit scores range from low 500s to 900.

 One easily-accessible option for building and maintaining a good credit score is to use a credit card.
 Used correctly, credit cards are great for building your credit history.
 However, when credit cards are maxed out, these short-term loan options hurt your budget and your credit score.